What was the message?

 Since the real estate group was under the impression that everything they said was related to the legislation, though they never actually made the link, they were somewhat dismayed.

-- Avoid jargon, it may confuse listeners.
+- Avoid jargon, it is difficult to follow and may disengage or confuse listeners.

 - Ask if there are any questions before you conclude the meeting.